The Dance Experience Calendar 2017– 2018

 In the event of inclement weather, a message will be left at 463-1195.
 We are also a member of The School Closings Network, so please check the local television stations and/or web sites.
 In the event of class cancellation due to instructor illness or snow storms, make-up classes may be offered, but tuition refunds cannot be granted.
 Make-up classes may be offered during scheduled vacations or on another day of the week.
 Each class is allowed one cancellation before make-up classes must be offered.

 Costumes must be ordered by January 2nd to ensure arrival for the End of Year Performance in June.
 These costumes will cost approximately $60.00 for children’s costumes.
 Adult sizes cost more.
-Remember that your $10.00 registration fee is applied toward this costume.
-The balance of the costume will be due in January.
+The payment for the costume will be due in January.
 Dancers are measured in December for the costumes they will wear in June.
 If you do not want a costume to be ordered, a request must be submitted in writing prior to December 22rd.
 Consideration is given for growth, but parent recommendation on costume size is greatly appreciated.
 COSTUMES CANNOT BE RETURNED OR EXCHANGED.
 If a student drops out of a class after the costume is ordered, parents are still responsible for the costume balance.

 ** Participation in the End of Year Performance is not mandatory.
 Some individuals love to dance, but do not like to perform.
 If the idea of a recital does not appeal to you, you can still learn a great deal and enjoy the class!